StateX: Enhancing RNN Recall via Post-training State Expansion: Introduction

 \begingroup {\fnsymbol{footnote}}

 \endgroup

-Despite the positive gains of increasing the state size, considering the increased training costs and the limited benefits in short-context scenarios and various downstream tasks, most RNNs are still trained with a relatively small state size compared to the rest of the model.
-For instance, in Mamba2-2.8B and GLA-1.3B, their recurrent states are smaller than 2\% of their model sizes.

-In this paper, we propose \OURS, which expands the state size while keeping the training costs low and introducing little to no additional parameters.
+In this paper, we propose \OURS, which expands the recurrent state size while keeping training costs low and introducing almost no additional parameters.
 Specifically, we expand the state size of pre-trained RNNs through post-training on much less data than pre-training.
-Moreover, since larger recurrent states are more important for long-context models, we perform state expansion prior to long-context post-training (LPT).
-The training pipeline is illustrated in Figure~\ref{fig:pipeline}.
+Since larger recurrent states are more important for long-context models, we perform state expansion prior to continual training.
+The whole pipeline is illustrated in Figure~\ref{fig:pipeline}.

 The state expansion process is an architectural change and depends on the pre-trained model architecture.
-Therefore, we design two state expansion methods, targeting two popular RNN classes: linear attention~\citep{linear-attn,yang2024gla} and state space models~\citep{dao2024transformers}.
+Therefore, for \OURS, we design two state-expansion methods, targeting two popular RNN classes: linear attention models~\citep{linear-attn,yang2024gla} and state-space models~\citep{dao2024transformers}.
 Additionally, we explore various parameter initialization techniques and select key layers for expansion rather than all layers, to balance model performance and adaptation efficiency.
-Compared to other state expansion methods that require training from scratch~(e.g., MoM~\citep{mom}, LaCT~\citep{lact}), our method is simpler and can be seamlessly applied to existing effective RNN implementations and training pipelines.
+Compared to other state expansion methods that require training from scratch~(e.g., MoM~\citep{mom}), our method is simpler and can be seamlessly applied to existing effective RNN implementations and training pipelines.